RN2D-Project/BootCamp_Project/README.md

 ## __Exporatory Data Analysis and Machine Learning Model:__

+As part of the Exploratory Data Analysis, the following steps were performed:
+-  Data cleaning: Removal of Null Values, Duplicates and Outliers.
+- Data Distributions were analysed using Count Plots and DistPlots to see if the different features were normally  distributed or unevenly distributed.
+- Data Correlations were analyzed by plotting the correlation Heatmap.
+- Features and Target values were identified.

-The machine learning model proposed for this project is a Binary Classification Model in order to predict the risk of female patients for heart disease based on existing features and parameters.
+The machine learning model proposed for this project was a Binary Classification Model in order to predict the risk of female patients for heart disease based on existing features and parameters.
 Classification models such as Logistic regression, Support vector Model, Random Forest Classifier, Decision Tree Classifier and Gradient Boosting Model have been used.
 Each model’s accuracy score and Classification report have been recorded.

-For more details, please refer to the Machine Learning Documentation.
+For more details regarding Exploratory Data Analysis and Machine Learning, please refer to the Machine Learning Documentation.

 ![MachineLearningModel_proposal.docx](/Machine_Learning_Model/MachineLearningModel_proposal.docx)